Md. Alamgir

 Md.
-Alamgir is a Bangladeshi former civil servant and one of the four incumbent Election Commissioners of Bangladesh.
-He is a former Senior Secretary of the Government of Bangladesh.
+Alamgir is a Bangladeshi former civil servant and former election commissioner of Bangladesh.
+He was a former Senior Secretary of the Government of Bangladesh.

 Early life

 Alamgir was born in Manikganj District.
 He has a degree in economics from the University of Dhaka.

 Career

 Alamgir joined the admin branch of the Bangladesh Civil Service in 1986.

-In May 2019, Alamgir was made the Secretary of the Election Commission.
+In May 2019, Alamgir was made the secretary of the Election Commission.

 Alamgir retired on 3 February 2021 and was replaced M Humayun Kabir Khandaker as secretary of the Election Commission.

 On 26 February 2022, Alamgir was appointed an Election Commissioner of Bangladesh.